cerndb/elastalert/docs/source/ruletypes.rst

 ``cmdb_ci``: The configuration item to attach the incident to.

 ``caller_id``: The caller id (email address) of the user that created the incident (elastalert@somewhere.com).

-Optional:

-``servicenow_proxy``: By default ElastAlert will not use a network proxy to send notifications to ServiceNow.
-Set this option using ``hostname:port`` if you need to use a proxy.

 Debug
 ~~~~~